General relativistic limit of f(R) gravity in the horizon scale of black hole: Photon orbit with Kerr Scalaron metric and test of no-hair theorem

 The equation of motion of the radial component of the null geodesics is represented by the function R(r) so that the circular photon orbits satisfies the conditions $R = 0$ and $dR/dr = 0$ (see, for example \cite{1983mtbh.book.....C}).
 We refrain from displaying the complex algebra involved here.
 The outcome of the calculations is the following set of impact parameters,

 and

-Here, $\alpha' = 1+\frac{1}{3}e^{-M_\psi r}$ and $\Delta = r^2+a^2-2Mr\alpha'$.
+Here, $\alpha' = 1+\frac{1}{3}e^{-M_\psi r}$, $\alpha'' = \frac{-M_{\psi}e^{-M_{\psi}r}}{3}$ and $\Delta = r^2+a^2-2Mr\alpha'$.
 These two impact parameters define the celestial coordinates $\alpha$ and $\beta$ of the image as seen by the observer at infinity (\cite{1979A&A....75..228L, 2004NCimB.119..489V}) as

 Here $\theta_0$ is the inclination angle of the observer.
 The parametric curve ($(\alpha(\theta), \beta(\theta)$) delineates the shadow boundary as shown in Figure \ref{fig:1}.
-The shadow morphology for the Kerr-scalaron metric exhibits dependence on the inclination angle of the observer and mass of the scalaron.
+The shadow morphology for the Kerr Scalaron metric exhibits dependence on the inclination angle of the observer and mass of the scalaron.
 It is very weakly dependent on spin except for the cases of extremely high spin as shown in the right panel of Figure \ref{fig:1}.
-At extremely high spin, the presence of scalarons seems to suppress the spin induced distortion, with the shadow approaching the Kerr limit as the scalarons reach a mass of $\sim 10^{-16}$ eV.
+For extremely high spin, the presence of scalarons seems to suppress the spin induced distortion, with the shadow approaching the Kerr limit as the scalaron mass approaches $\sim 10^{-16}$ eV.

+Black hole shadow radius is an important observable for testing the nature of gravity.
+We calculate the average radius of the shadow and its deformation from circularity with the consideration that the shadow obtained is symmetric along the $\alpha$-axis in the $(\alpha, \beta)$ plane.
+We obtain the geometric centre $(\alpha_c, \beta_c)$ of the shadow by considering $\alpha_c = \int\alpha dA/\int dA$ and $\beta_c = 0$, where $dA$ is the area element.
+Thus the average radius of the shadow can be obtained by considering a vector from the geometric centre to a point on the boundary and the angle between the $\alpha$ axis and the vector drawn from geometric centre to the periphery (\cite{PhysRevD.100.044057, 2023MNRAS.523..375S}).